Last updated on June 2nd, 2023 at 08:05 am

 Due to the COVID-19 pandemic, World Child Labor Prohibition Day is being celebrated this year through a virtual campaign.
 The Virtual Campaign includes the Global March Against Child Labor and the International Partnership for Cooperation in Child Labor.
 Will be organized under the joint aegis of the International Partnership for Cooperation on Child Labor in Agriculture, IPCCLA.

 Like every year, the force has set a theme of Labor Prohibition Day.
 As the whole world is going through a crisis of the corona epidemic this time.
 This epidemic has had a profound impact on the lives of all.
 An emergency has arisen all over the world, due to which life has been greatly affected.
-At the same time it has had a profound impact on child labor.
-Based on this, the year’s theme is Covid-19 Impact of Crisis on Chide Labor.
+At the same time, it has had a profound impact on child labor.
+Based on this, the year's theme is the Covid-19 Impact of Crisis on Chide Labor.

 World Day Against Child Labour Theme 2020-: